wurstscript/wurstscript.github.io/_doc/manual/concepts_advanced.md

 As the name suggests, these are expressions, which are evaluated at compiletime.
 The result of executing the expression is the placed into the mapscript instead of the original expression.

-Compiletime expressions are evaluated before compiletime functions.
-The order in which compiletime expressions are evaluated is not specified.

 The syntax for compiletime expressions is a simple function call to the `compiletime` function defined in package `MagicFunctions` in the standard library.
 This function takes one argument, which is the expression to evaluate.